-We have resources that will help you understand the ILC program, grants and inclusion.
+Inclusion Ready has heaps of resources to help you design innovative and inclusive projects.
 Keep checking back as we add more useful resources.

-Do you or your organisation want to know if you are ready to apply for a grant, to see if you are eligible, or even to identify what you could be doing in this area?
+Do you or your organisation want to know if you are ready to apply for an ILC grant, to see if you are eligible, or even to identify how you can be more inclusive of people with disability?

 We have developed a self-assessment tool to help you in your thinking and planning around inclusion and potential ILC grants.
 This tool has been designed for your own internal use and does not form part of the application process.